bluebanquise/bluebanquise/tutorials/docs/servers_farm_deployment.md

     * Some disks (especially old raids) are often not available for installer (even if seen by kernel)
 * Ubuntu:
   * Pros:
-    * YAML format is nice for configuration file
+    * YAML format is efficient for configuration file
   * Cons:
     * Installer often falls back to interactive installation if anything is wrong, and does not advertise why (need to spend time searching in logs)
     * Weird behavior with some serial consols